klauseduard/under-over-models/chapters/03-organizational-models.md

 Excessively tailored and rigid organizational models can be seen as overfitting when they become too specific to a particular context, leading to:
-- Poor generalizability
+- Poor generalizability (model is too specific to past conditions, fails in new contexts)
-- Resistance to change
+- Resistance to change (due to ingrained complex rules, bureaucracy, or specialization)

 Just as excessive complexity in software can hinder understanding, maintenance, and scalability, an organizational model with too many layers, highly specialized roles, and inflexible processes might become:
-- Costly to maintain
+- Costly to maintain (due to overhead of managing complex processes and numerous roles)
-- Slow to adapt to new circumstances
+- Slow to adapt to new circumstances (because changes require navigating excessive complexity or rigid structures)

 ### 3.3.3 Seeking Balance